Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Create SharePoint Document Set
 -----------------------------------------
-Creates a new document set in the document library by the specified URL with the help of Microsoft Flow.
+Creates a new document set in the document library by the specified URL with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters